kube-logging/logging-operator/docs/configuration/plugins/syslogng-outputs/sumologic_syslog.md

 ### tls (*TLS, optional) {#sumologicsyslogoutput-tls}

 This option sets various options related to TLS encryption, for example, key/certificate files and trusted CA locations.
 TLS can be used only with tcp-based transport protocols.
-For details, see [TLS for syslog-ng outputs](/docs/configuration/plugins/syslog-ng-outputs/tls/).
+For details, see [TLS for syslog-ng outputs](../tls/) and the [documentation of the AxoSyslog syslog-ng distribution](https://axoflow.com/docs/axosyslog-core/chapter-encrypted-transport-tls/tlsoptions/).

 Default: -